Your definitive Lancia Delta HF Integrale buyer’s guide

 Lancia is one of Italy’s oldest and most respected car manufacturers.
 Founded in 1906 by Vincenzo Lancia, a former racing car driver, its cars became known for innovative engineering and excellent road-holding.
 Typically not the fastest or sexiest cars available, they represented a quality offering in the middle of the market.
 That worked well up through the 1950s, after which mass production techniques became more widespread in the Italian car industry.
 Lancia was unable to adapt or compromise on its quality, and it was ultimately acquired by Fiat in 1969.

 That was not the end of the story, however.
-In 1965, the privateer team HF (High Fidelity) Squadra Corse had started rallying the Lancia Fulvia coupe.
-Its V-4 engine at initially 1216 cc and front-wheel-drive configuration gave it solid road-holding.
-This became the factory team in 1969, and so began Lancia’s rallying adventure.
+In 1963, the privateer team HF (High Fidelity) Squadra Corse had started rallying the Lancia Fulvia.
+Its V-4 engine and front-wheel-drive configuration gave it solid road-holding.
+In 1965, having switched to the new Fulvia coupe, the team’s success was recognized when Lancia turned HF into the factory team.
 The Fulvia won the predecessor of the World Rally Championship in 1972.
 By this time, the next great Lancia rally car was already being tested: the wild mid-engine Stratos.

 The Stratos featured a Ferrari Dino V-6 of 2.4 liters and a lightweight fiberglass body designed by Marcello Gandini at Bertone.
 The Stratos won the newly established World Rally Championship three times in 1974, 1975 and 1976.
 After the Stratos was retired from factory rallying, it wasn’t until 1983 with the rear-drive, inline-four supercharged, mid-engine 037 that Lancia again took home the championship.